drufball/yosai/_drafts/complications.md

 "These are my friends!
 Shiri is the white one, he's a boy, and Onara is the little princess."

 Aki squealed as the cats came into view, running towards them without hesitation.
 Onara startled and ran off to lick her paw, exuding wounded dignity.
-Denri managed to clamp down on Shiri and hold him in place so that Aki could jump into the pile of clothing and pet him.
-After a moment he acquiesced and climbed into her lap, eliciting another exclamation of joy.
+Denri managed to clamp down on Shiri and hold him in place.
+Aki jumped into the pile of clothing and started to pet him.
+After a moment the cat acquiesced and climbed into her lap, eliciting another exclamation of joy.

-Denri winced when Onara approached and sniffed her foot delicately.
+Denri winced as Onara approached and sniffed her foot delicately.

 "A doctor should look at that before it gets infected."
 Eizo seated himself away from the pile of clothes, his legs crossed formally beneath him.